-The attributes used to define administration group membership criteria are based on global target properties, which are attributes of every target that specify operational information and within the organization.
+The attributes used to define each level of grouping and thus the administration group membership criteria are based on global target properties, which are attributes of every target that specify operational information within the organization.
 For example, location, line of business to which it belongs, and lifecycle status.
-Target properties that can be used in the creation of administration groups are:
+Target properties that can be used in the definition of administration groups are:

-Note:Lifecycle Status target property is of particular importance when creating administration groups as it denotes a target's operational status.
+Note:Lifecycle Status target property is of particular importance because it denotes a target's operational status.
 Lifecycle Status can be any of the following: Mission Critical, Production, Staging, Test, or Development.

 Line of Business